 Japanese Tattoo Ink - In wash paintings, as in calligraphy, artists usually grind their own ink stick (Japanese: Sumi) over an inkstone to obtain ink, but prepared inks are also available.
 Most ink sticks are made of either pine soot or oil soot combined with animal glue (Japanese: nikawa).
 An artist puts a few drops of water on an inkstone and grinds the ink stick in a circular motion until a smooth, grey ink of the desired concentration is made.
 Prepared inks are usually of much lower quality.
 Sumi themselves are sometimes ornately decorated with landscapes or flowers in bas-relief and some are highlighted with gold.

-We used this historical aspects to create the best tattoo pigments to achieve those effects on skin.
+We used this historical aspect to create the best tattoo pigments to achieve those effects on the skin.

 Premium Education.
 Savings.
 Free Shipping.
 Rewarding loyalty with loyalty.